 We have three boats available 24/7 with trained personnel to staff them in the event of any incident involving the water.
 We are equipped to handle any swift water rescue.

 In partnership with the Napa City Firefighters Association, the Napa Fire Department is happy to host Explorer Post 220.
 As a branch of the Boy Scouts of America, the Explorers are made up of boys and girls aged 14-21 who have an interest in the fire service.
 The Post meets for regular drills twice a month for two hours each and does more involved and in-depth quarterly drills on four Saturdays throughout the year.
 The drills are taught by Napa Fire Department personnel.
 The Post also does a number of fundraising events and are given opportunities to give back to our community through community service.
 Part of the money raised through fundraising goes towards sending our Explorers to the State wide Fire Explorer Academy which is held once a year in varying locations in the Spring.
 This is a great program for any of our local youth that may have an interest in the fire service or a desire to give back to their community.
-For more information on the Explorer Program please contact Firefighter/Paramedic Ray Fields at [email protected].
+For more information on the Explorer Program please visit Napa Fire Explorers or contact Firefighter/Paramedic Ray Fields at [email protected].

 Christopher GilbertBattalion Chief

 Charlie RhodesBattalion Chief